kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 # Kubeflow Pipeline with Kale

 To run this pipeline using the Kale JupyterLab extension, upload the `facial-keypoints-detection-kale.ipynb` file to your Kubeflow deployment where Kale is enabled.
-Once uploaded run the cell annotated with `skip` tag which downloads the data using Kaggle API (use `<username>` and `<api_token>`  as highlighted in `Apply PodDefault resource` step to get get data using Kaggle API) and save the download data to `my_data` folder.   click “compile and run” to create a pipeline run.
+Once uploaded as a necessary step run the cell annotated with `skip` tag with function `download_kaggle_dataset`, which downloads the data using Kaggle API (use `<username>` and `<api_token>`  as highlighted in `Apply PodDefault resource` step to get get data using Kaggle API) and save the download data to `my_data` folder.   click “compile and run” to create a pipeline run.